 We need to remember that dance, in all its forms, matters!

-Every year on the 29th April, dance lovers urge everyone across the globe to celebrate the universality of the art form.
-We unite in our efforts to surpass all political, cultural and ethnic barriers and bring people together with a common language: dance.
+Every year on today’s date, the 29th April, dance lovers urge everyone across the globe to celebrate the universality of the art form.
+We unite in our efforts to surpass all political, cultural and ethnic barriers.
+We bring people together with a common language: dance.